 OK, I could go on but I don’t want to bore you with the technicalities.
 There’s a story I’m trying to tell here and I’m still trying to keep it interesting to the average reader!
-(I hope I’m succeeding at least a little bit here.)
+(I hope I’m succeeding.)

 And listen - as time goes on, you always want to bring your business to a different level…

 I think for me personally, I get very antsy.
 I like to be on the cutting edge.

 And that probably ends up working for me… and against me sometimes.

 I could look back at times where all I needed to do was "scale up" in order to make much more money.
 But instead, I just ventured down a completely different path.
 That undoubtedly had me missing many opportunities that were right in front of me.

 The way it ultimately benefited me is that I gained a lot varying experience.
 With strategies, tools, business models, etc.